ahmadmehri/TRaiC-Tunnel-Rapid-ai-Classification-/README.md

 3. Select your project output directory
 4. Follow the workflow buttons from left to right, top to bottom
 5. Each completed step will turn green to track your progress

-### Using MATLAB Source Code
-1. Clone this repository: `git clone https://github.com/yourusername/Rapid-3D-Digital-Tunnel-Face-Mapping-Suite.git`
-2. Open MATLAB and navigate to the project folder
-3. Run `TunnelMappingSuit.m` to launch the GUI
-4. Ensure all required toolboxes are installed

 ## 📦 Download Options